JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/03-Defining-Functions/ReadMe.md

 - situations where the type inferencer cannot infer the correct type/kind
 - situations where one needs to do "backtracking".

-Here is an example of "backtracking"
+Here is an example of "backtracking".
+It will make more sense after you have read through the `Pattern-Matching-Using-Instance-Chains.purs` file.
 ```purescript
 class MyClass a
   someValue :: Boolean